MicrosoftDocs/windows-powershell-docs/docset/windows/adfs/install-adfsfarm.md

 The *Credential* parameter specifies the credentials for the local administrator (a non-domain administrator) account used install AD FS.

-The *AdminConfiguration* parameter specifies the object returned from the CreateNonDADkmContainer.ps1https://go.microsoft.com/fwlink/?linkid=832923 script.
-For example, ` PS C:\\\>.\CreateNonDADkmContainer -AcctToAclDkmContainer "contoso\FsSvcAcct"`.
-The object represents the location and name of the DKM container created by the script.
+The *AdminConfiguration* parameter specifies the object returned from the CreateNonDADkmContainer.ps1 script, which represents the location and name of the DKM container created by the script.
+The script and additional guidance can be found [here](https://go.microsoft.com/fwlink/?linkid=832923).

+For example, `.\CreateNonDADkmContainer.ps1 -AcctToAclDkmContainer "contoso\FsSvcAcct"`.

 ### Example 6: Install AD FS without DA permission using gMSA as an AD FS account
 ```